Denoising the Deep Sky: Physics-Based CCD Noise Formation for Astronomical Imaging: Abstract

 \section{Abstract}

-Astronomical imaging remains noise-limited under practical observing constraints, while standard calibration pipelines mainly remove structured artifacts and leave stochastic noise largely unresolved.
-Learning-based denoising is promising, yet progress is hindered by scarce paired training data and the need for physically interpretable and reproducible models in scientific workflows.
-We propose a physics-based noise synthesis framework tailored to CCD noise formation.
+Astronomical imaging remains noise-limited under practical observing conditions.
+Standard calibration pipelines remove structured artifacts but largely leave stochastic noise unresolved.
+Although learning-based denoising has shown strong potential, progress is constrained by scarce paired training data and the requirement for physically interpretable models in scientific workflows.
+We propose a physics-based noise synthesis framework tailored to CCD noise formation in the telescope.
 The pipeline models photon shot noise, photo-response non-uniformity, dark-current noise, readout effects, and localized outliers arising from cosmic-ray hits and hot pixels.
-To obtain low-noise inputs for synthesis, we average multiple unregistered exposures to produce high-SNR bases.
-Realistic noisy counterparts synthesized from these bases using our noise model enable the construction of abundent paired datasets for supervised learning.
-We further introduce a real-world dataset across multi-bands acquired with two twin ground-based telescopes, providing paired raw frames and instrument-pipeline calibrated frames, together with calibration data and stacked high-SNR bases for real-world evaluation. \keywords{Computational Photography \and Noise Calibration \and CCD}
+To obtain low-noise inputs for synthesis, we stack multiple unregistered exposures to produce high-SNR bases.
+Realistic noisy counterparts synthesized from these bases using our noise model enable the construction of abundant paired datasets for supervised learning.
+Extensive experiments on our real-world multi-band dataset curated from two ground-based telescopes demonstrate the effectiveness of our framework in both photometric and scientific accuracy.
+Code is available at \url{https://github.com/ShuhongLL/Denoising-Deep-Sky.} \keywords{Computational Imaging \and Noise Calibration \and CCD}